- Races & Tickets

 - Conferences & Events

-The very first fixture of 2017 is New Year Raceday on Monday January 2 with the seven race card due off at 12.30 pm and the feature race is a two mile five furlong handicap hurdle at 2.30 pm.
+The very first fixture of 2018 is New Year Raceday on Tuesday January 2 with the seven race card due off at 12.30 pm with the feature race of the afternoon a Class 3, two mile five and a half furlong handicap hurdle.

 With 15 races and more than £600,000 in prize-money over the two days this is jumps racing at its very best.

-Friday is Ladies Day when one lucky lady will win a star prize – last year it was a break to Barcelona.
+Friday is Ladies Day when one lucky lady will win a star prize – last year it was a break to Venice.

 Saturday sees the richest race in Scottish jumps racing – the £215,000 Coral Scottish Grand National which features up to 30 runners negotiating 27 fences over the four mile course and as the race reaches its climax the huge crowd cheer on their favourites and the noise builds to a crescendo.